Online and Customizable Fairness-aware Learning: The Fair Splitting Criteria

-where $D_v, v \in dom(A)$ are the partitions induced by $A$.
+where $D_v, v \in dom(A_i)$ are the partitions induced by $A_i$.
 In practice, the discrimination before splitting (i.e., on $D$) is compared against the discrimination after splitting, by aggregating the weighted discrimination on each resulting subset $D_v$.
 Its absolute value is used to capture reverse discrimination, i.e., discriminating against the favored community.
 The corresponding discrimination values for each partition are computed based on Equation~(\ref{equ: discrimination}).
+It should be noted that the value of FG is between -1 and 1 inclusive.

 The idea of \emph{fairness gain} (FG) aligns with the idea of \emph{information gain} (IG) which measures the reduction in entropy resulting from a split; for both FG and IG it holds that the higher the reduction the merrier.
 The distinction is that the merit of FG is evaluated from the discrimination perspective while IG pays attention to accuracy.
 In addition, different from the previous work, FG is directly defined in terms of the reduction in discrimination due to a split rather than mediating between the entropy w.r.t. sensitive attribute as in~\cite{kamiran2010discrimination}.
-The limitation of such a mediation was acknowledged in their paper; in particular, their discrimination-aware splitting criteria do not lead to significant discrimination reduction unless being used in conjunction with additional leaf relabeling operations, thus combining in-with post-processing fairness interventions.
+The limitation of such a mediation was acknowledged therein~\cite{kamiran2010discrimination}; in particular, their discrimination-aware splitting criteria do not lead to significant discrimination reduction unless being used in conjunction with additional leaf relabeling operations, thus combining in-with post-processing fairness interventions.

 We combine \emph{fairness gain} and \emph{information gain} to a joint objective, called \emph{fair information gain} (FIG), that evaluates the suitability of a candidate splitting attribute in terms of both predictive performance and fairness.
-More formally, the \emph{fair information gain} of an attribute $A$ relative to a set of instances $D$ is defined as follows:
+More formally, the \emph{fair information gain} of an attribute $A_i$ relative to a set of instances $D$ is defined as follows:

+where the constant 1 rescales the range of FG from [-1,1] to [0,2] to account for the negative impact of multiplication when combining FG and IG.
+Meanwhile, the small constant $\xi$ is also introduced to ensure the differentiability of the objective function, i.e., to prevent FIG from being zero.